Airbus A320neo family: A321XLR

-The XLR is a low-risk, high-commonality variant but more substantial upgrades could include a composite wing or a stretch.

-By April 2020, Airbus had cut the first metal for the centre wingbox, while Safran had begun undercarriage forgings production.

-Premium Aerotec will manufacture the specific aft centre fuel tank primary structure, Spirit AeroSystems will build the inboard single-slotted flap, FACC AG will produce a modified belly fairing, while Collins Aerospace and Parker Aerospace are developing the fuel systems.

-By August 2020, Premium Aerotec had started producing the rear centre tank for the first A321XLR in Augsburg, to be transferred to Airbus's Hamburg plant in early 2021.

-By April 2021, a standard A321LR fuselage section had been withdrawn from the Hamburg production line for use as a "pre-industrial system accelerator" to test the integration of XLR-specific systems; at Saint-Nazaire, a nose section was serving as an integration test bed for a new instrument panel assembly, before being used to analyse structural reinforcements needed for the XLR.

-By then, Airbus had completed the first centre wing box 16 months after the first metal cuts, with 200 modifications from the standard design, delivered from Nantes to Hamburg for structural assembly.

-The fuselage sections, wings, landing gear and tailplanes of the first test aircraft were delivered to the Hamburg Final Assembly Line in November, and its structure was completed by early December, among three planned development aircraft, and before entry into service in 2023.

-The first A321XLR prototype was rolled out in May 2022, equipped with CFM LEAP engines.

-The first flight took place on 15 June 2022 from Hamburg.

-However, entry into service was pushed back to 2024 from the original 2023 to address fuel tank issues raised by regulators.
-A revised design with special conditions was approved by the United States Federal Aviation Administration in December 2022.

 Airbus Corporate Jets

 Two Airbus Corporate Jets variants are offered: the ACJ319neo, carrying eight passengers up to 6750 nmi, and the ACJ320neo, carrying 25 up to 6000 nmi.

 The CFM LEAP or Pratt & Whitney PW1100G lower fuel-burn provides additional range along with lower engine noise while the cabin altitude does not exceed 6,400 ft.

 To increase its fuel capacity, the ACJ319neo is offered with up to five additional centre tanks (ACT).

 The first ACJ320neo was delivered in January 2019, with deliveries of the ACJ319neo expected to start a few months later.

 On 25 April 2019, the ACJ319neo, outfitted with five ACTs, completed its first flight, before a short test campaign and subsequent delivery to German K5 Aviation.
 The following day, the aircraft completed an endurance test flight lasting 16 hours and 10 minutes and setting a record for the longest A320-family flight by an Airbus crew.

+Military variants

+A321LR – Transport and MEDEVAC

+The German Air Force operates two A321LR based on the A321neo; they are used for medical evacuation missions and can be configured for passenger transport.